-- the implementation of the school's behaviour management policies. - a consistent approach agreed by all staff which will endeavour to ensure the pupil knows that some behaviour is unacceptable but that she is valued. - regular liaison with other professionals and agencies that support the pupils and their families. - a commitment to develop productive, supportive relationships with parents, whenever it is in the child's best interest to do so - the development and support of a responsive and knowledgeable staff group, trained to respond appropriately in Child Protection situations. - recognition that statistically, children with behavioural difficulties and disabilities, are most vulnerable to abuse so staff who work in any capacity with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse. - recognition that in a home environment where there is domestic abuse, drug or alcohol abuse, and any other difficulties experienced by families, children may also be vulnerable and in need of support and/or protection. - 59.
+- the implementation of the school's behaviour management policies. - a consistent approach agreed by all staff which will endeavour to ensure the pupil knows that some behaviour is unacceptable but that she is valued. - regular liaison with other professionals and agencies that support the pupils and their families. - a commitment to develop productive, supportive relationships with parents, whenever it is in the child's best interest to do so. - the development and support of a responsive and knowledgeable staff group, trained to respond appropriately in Child Protection situations. - recognition that statistically, children with behavioural difficulties and disabilities, are most vulnerable to abuse so staff who work in any capacity with children with profound and multiple disabilities, sensory impairment and/or emotional and behavioural problems will need to be particularly sensitive to signs of abuse. - recognition that in a home environment where there is domestic abuse, drug or alcohol abuse, and any other difficulties experienced by families, children may also be vulnerable and in need of support and/or protection. - 59.
 This policy should be considered alongside other related policies in school.
-These are the policies for the teaching of PSHE, behaviour policy, the physical intervention policy, the anti-bullying policy and the health and safety policy.
+These are the policies for the teaching of PSHE, behaviour policy, the physical intervention policy, the anti-bullying policy and the health and safety policy, SEND policy (SIR) and the online safety pupil and staff user agreements.